Hawarden Old Castle

 The castle was rebuilt in stone (a transformation possibly begun before Dafydd's attack), and it withstood attack during Owain Glyndwr's 1405 rebellion.
 It was besieged for 10 months in the Civil War before finally falling to Parliament.

-Note that the castle is located on private land and is only occasionally open to the public.
+Note that the castle is located on the New Hawarden Castle estate and is only open to the public on occasional Sundays.

 About Hawarden Old Castle